HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 ### A complicated world needs an address

 So far, we have been building our applications without any navigation, so everything in the app has lived at the same url.
-Now we can make it look like we are changing the page, by showing or hiding some components, but none of these changes are dependent on a change in the url.
+Currently, we can make it look like we are changing the page, by showing or hiding some components, but none of these changes are dependent on a change in the url.

 Now this may seem like a small quibble, but web addresses are the backbone of the Internet.
-Think about it, the web is just a series of links to other pages.
-And now instead of sharing a link to a list of users, we currently only provide a link to our homepage, and then would require some showing or hiding to a list of users.
+The web is just a series of links to other pages, after all.
+Let's imagine that we have a React application hosted at www.loveforsoils.com dedicated to sharing knowledge about [soil types][soils].
+As a facet of our React application, we want to provide users with the option to see a list of our favorite soils.
+Currently, instead of sharing a link to a list of our favorite soils, we can only provide a link to our "Love for soils" homepage.
+Following which, users are required to interact with our application to see a favorite soil list.

-__React Router__ is a routing library for __React__ that allows us to link to specific urls then show or hide various components depending on which url is displayed.
+Because our personal opinion on the best soils is so important, we want to provide users with the opportunity to go straight to this list of the favorite soils view with a url.
+Enter __React Router__: a routing library for __React__ that allows us to link to specific urls then show or hide various components depending on which url is displayed.
 As React Router's documentation states:

 > Components are the heart of React's powerful, declarative programming model.
 React Router is a collection of navigational components that compose declaratively with your application.
 Whether you want to have bookmarkable URLs for your web app or a composable way to navigate in React Native, React Router works wherever React is rendering--so take your pick!

-For this README we will be building our first Component routes as a Code Along
+For this README we will be building our first Component routes as a Code Along.

 ### Code Along